A Comprehensive Guide.

 Even though Jehovah's Witnesses can face judicial committees, disfellowshipping, and shunning if they challenge doctrines or disagree, they don't believe they are not being controlled or manipulated.
 They believe that everything they do and say is a personal choice based their relationship with Jehovah.

 JW's cannot vote or engage in politics.
 Even inside their organization voting is not allowed.
-All WT officials, Ministerial Servants, Elders, Overseers, ...
+All Watchtower officials, Ministerial Servants, Elders, Overseers, ...
 Governing Body members, etc. ... are appointed.

-The WT says yoga is not for Christians.
+The Watchtower says yoga is not for Christians.

 Wikipedia: Jehovah's Witnesses